juxt/astro-website/src/pages/blog/json-in-clojure.md

 created by Finnish software consultancy Metosin.

-jsonista takes Cheshire as its performance low-water mark, but utilises Jackson databind's object mapper directly to maximise performance.
+jsonista takes Cheshire as its performance low-water mark, but utilises Jackson databind's object mapper directly to maximize performance.
 The results are striking and detailed benchmarks published with the project show jsonista outperforming the competition significantly for both encoding and decoding at all payload sizes.
 As you might expect for a